 Local authorities should contact their Regional Strategic Migration Partnership (RSMP) for more advice or if they are interested in participating in any of the programmes detailed on this page.

-Region Officer lead East of England Gosia Strona [email protected] East Midlands Brein Fisher [email protected] London - [email protected] North East Janine Hartley [email protected] North West Katie Jones [email protected] South East Roy Millard [email protected] South West Kelly-Anne Phillips [email protected] Wales Anne Hubbard [email protected] West Midlands Dally Panesar [email protected] Yorkshire & Humberside - [email protected]
+Contact details of Regional Strategic Migration Partnerships (RSMP) Region Officer lead East of England Gosia Strona [email protected] East Midlands Brein Fisher [email protected] London - [email protected] North East Janine Hartley [email protected] North West Katie Jones [email protected] South East Roy Millard [email protected] South West Kelly-Anne Phillips [email protected] Wales Anne Hubbard [email protected] West Midlands Dally Panesar [email protected] Yorkshire & Humberside - [email protected]

-- 7. The EU settlement scheme
+- 8. The EU settlement scheme

-More information for councils on the EU settlement scheme can be found All EU citizens have to apply before 30 June 2021.
+More information for councils on the EU settlement scheme can be found here.
+All EU citizens have to apply before 30 June 2021.
 Statistics on application rates are produced monthly.
-Guidance for local authorities on the ways in which they can understand, engage and reassure their communities in following departure from the EU is available
+Guidance for local authorities on the ways in which they can understand, engage and reassure their communities in following departure from the EU is available here

 The No Recourse to Public Funds Network has provided a guide for councils that provides more information on the roles and responsibilities of councils in the scheme with a focus on EU children in care and young people leaving care, EU nationals receiving social services’ support and groups at risk of not securing their status.
 Please email [email protected] with any queries or concerns so that these can be raised in our ongoing discussions with Government.